Elected May 2015

 What are the biggest challenges facing our schools today?

-I get the pleasure of driving up to LHS every day - and it reminds me of a big magnet.
-Here's this big beautiful building, and streaming up to the same front door are all these young people - as if they are being pulled in by something stronger than themselves.
-And I am amazed at the variety of students walking into these doors - you truly see the world entering our public education institution.
-And some of them have backpacks that look like they could bend the student in half, some have backpacks hanging limp, and some are quite simply, showing up.
+I share driving duties with a neighbor so I am at the front door of Culler Middle School two-three times a week.
+I am amazed at the variety of students walking into these doors - you truly see the world entering our public education schools.
 How we are able to reach each of these students boggles my mind, humbles me, and fuels my desire to make sure we're working as hard as possible to truly teach them all.

 What do you hope for the children in our community?